kre8sions/Circle-Counter/README.md

 Basic Implementation
 ====

-1. Create a new Counter instance
+1. Import the module & create a new Counter instance

 ```
+{Counter} = require "CircleCounter"
 layerA =  new Counter
 ```
 2. Set the amount of Dots you want